rosell-dk/webp-on-demand/README.md

 ##### 4.3 Test the routing
 Test that the `.htaccess` is routing your image to the image converter by pointing your browser to `http://your-domain.com/your-folder/your-image.jpg&debug`.
 If you should a textual report, the redirect is working.
 If you see an image, it is not working. (the `.htaccess` rules are set up to forward the querystring, so - if things are working correctly - webp-on-demand.php will be called with "?debug", and therefor produce a textual report)

+In order to test that a image is not being reconverted every time it is requested, check the Response headers of the image.
+There should be a "X-WebP-Express" header.
+It should say Routed to image converter" the first time, but "Routed to existing converted image" on subsequent requests.
+To view response headers in Google Chrome do the following:

+- Open the image in Google Chrome (point it to `http://your-domain.com/your-folder/your-image.jpg`)
+- Right-click the image and choose "Inspect"
+- Click the "Network" tab
+- Reload the page
+- Click the image in the list, you should now see a list of headers

 #### 5. Use it!
 You do not have to make any changes to your existing HTML or CSS.
 The routing and conversion are now done automatically.
 To confirm that it works: